These frequently asked questions are SSI/Access-specific and intended to complement general information about COVID-19 (Novel Coronavirus).

 In the coming weeks, business contingency planning will continue with every program.
 We expect then to have more clarity on the individual operating model for all programs with staff working from home.

-During the week commencing Monday 30 March, SSI staff will have apps for SSI Central (intranet) and Skype for Business (video conferencing) automatically uploaded to their work phones.
+During the week commencing Monday, March 30, 2021 or 2020?
+SSI staff will have apps for SSI Central (intranet) and Skype for Business (video conferencing) automatically uploaded to their work phones.
 For anyone who does not have a work issued mobile, you need to get in touch with your manager as soon as possible to arrange access to one.

-On March 18, the UNHCR has announced the temporary suspension of resettlement departures or refugees.
-As resettlement remains a life-saving tool for many refugees, UNHCR and IOM are appealing to States, and working in close coordination with them, to ensure that movements can continue for the most critical emergency cases wherever possible.
+On March 18, the UNHCR announced the temporary suspension of resettlement departures of refugees.
+As resettlement remains a life-saving tool for many refugees, UNHCR and IOM are appealing to States, and working in close coordination with them to ensure that movements can continue for the most critical emergency cases wherever possible.
 The suspension is now in full effect.
 For more information read the UNHCR press release here.

 HSP staff with questions or concerns should get in touch with their line manager.

-The Communications Team has worked in collaboration with the Clinical Practice Unit and Trauma Informed Framework Team to create a space on the SSI website that will link to resources in language from government departments and other mental health and wellbeing resources.
+The Communications Team has worked in collaboration with the Clinical Practice Unit and Trauma Informed Framework Team to create a space on the SSI website that links to in-language resources from government departments and other mental health and wellbeing resources.
+Click here to visit this website.

 We also included a letter in the working from home toolkit that has key information that case managers can verbally communicate to clients in-language.
 We encourage where possible that case managers communicate with their clients as normal.